replicon/pgreplicaproxy/README.md

 There are a few major issues that prevent pgreplicaproxy from being generally useful today:

-* It needs to use a configuration file; those are pretty handy.
+* It needs to use a configuration file; those are pretty handy. (issue #1)
-* It doesn't support cancelling backend database queries.
+* It doesn't support cancelling backend database queries. (issue #2)
-* When a backend server changes state (master -> replica, replica -> master, etc.) it should close the current network connections to that server so that they're not mistakenly running against the wrong server type.
+* When a backend server changes state (master -> replica, replica -> master, etc.) it should close the current network connections to that server so that they're not mistakenly running against the wrong server type. (issue #3)